C8. Mammals of the wider countryside (bats)

 - The figure in brackets shows the number of species in the index.

-- This indicator includes measures for 11 species of bats; the index only includes 10 trends.
-This is because an aggregate trend is used for the whiskered bat (Myotis mystacinus) and Brandt’s bat (Myotis brandtii); these 2 species have been combined due to difficulties with distinguishing between them in the field.
+- This indicator includes measures for 11 species of bats; however the index only includes 10 trends.
+This is because an aggregate trend is used for the whiskered bat (Myotis mystacinus) and Brandt’s bat (Myotis brandtii); these two species have been combined due to difficulties distinguishing between them in the field.

-- Since 2018, this indicator has been extended to include 11 species instead of 8.
-The complete time series in the accompanying dataset was also updated to reflect these changes.
+- Since 2018, this indicator has been extended to include 11 species instead of eight.
+The complete time-series in the accompanying dataset was also updated to reflect these changes.

 Source: Bat Conservation Trust.

-The smoothed bat index increased every year between the 1999 baseline year and 2009, it was then relatively stable between 2009 and 2013, before increasing again between 2013 and 2018 (see below for an explanation of the assessment).
+The smoothed bat index increased every year between the 1999 baseline year and 2009, it was then relatively stable between 2009 and 2013, before increasing again between 2013 and 2019 (see below for an explanation of the assessment).
 However, the composite indicator masks variation between the species that contribute to it.
-The long-term increase in the indicator is primarily driven by strong increases in 3 species; greater horseshoe bat, lesser horseshoe bat and common pipistrelle and between 1999 and 2018, the combined survey trend for these species increased by 156%, 109% and 91% respectively.
-Two other species showed weaker increases over the same period, and the remaining 5 species showed little change.
-In the short term, between 2013 and 2018, 5 species have increased significantly and the rest show little short-term change.
+The long-term increase in the indicator is primarily driven by strong increases in three species; greater horseshoe bat, lesser horseshoe bat and common pipistrelle and between 1999 and 2019, the combined survey trend for these species increased by 156%, 117% and 97% respectively.
+Three other species showed weaker increases over the same period, and the remaining four species groups showed little change.
+In the short term, between 2014 and 2019, five species have increased significantly and the remaining species groups show no significant short-term change.
 No species show a decline in either the long or short term, however it is not possible to produce separate trends for whiskered bat and Brandt’s bat, as they cannot be reliably distinguished between in the field.
 It is therefore possible that an increase in one species could mask a decline in the other.
 It is also important to note that the UK’s rarer and more specialised bat species are not included in the index due to difficulties monitoring these species.

 Assessment of change in widespread bat populations